lark-parser/lark/README.md

  - [mappyfile](https://github.com/geographika/mappyfile) - a MapFile parser for working with MapServer configuration
  - [pytreeview](https://gitlab.com/parmenti/pytreeview) - a lightweight tree-based grammar explorer
+ - [tartiflette](https://github.com/dailymotion/tartiflette) - a GraphQL engine by Dailymotion (Lark is used to parse the GraphQL schemas definitions)

 Using Lark?
 Send me a message and I'll add your project!